Causal Inference in Randomized Trials with Partial Clustering: Conclusions

-On behalf of the SEARCH-IPT team, we thank the participating district health officers and district tuberculosis and leprosy supervisors for their generous participation in our trial, as well as the Uganda Ministry of Health.
-This work was supported, in part, by a grant from the National Institute of Allergy and Infectious Diseases (NIAID R01AI125000 [PI: DVH]).
-The funder (NIAID) had no role in the writing of the manuscript or decision to submit it for publication.
+\begin{acks} On behalf of the SEARCH-IPT team, we thank the participating district health officers and district tuberculosis and leprosy supervisors for their generous participation in our trial, as well as the Uganda Ministry of Health. \end{acks}

+\begin{funding} This work was supported, in part, by a grant from the National Institute of Allergy and Infectious Diseases (NIAID R01AI125000 [PI: DVH]).
+The funder (NIAID) had no role in the writing of the manuscript or decision to submit it for publication. \end{funding}